Why is my ductwork not heating

 HVAC

-The answer to 'why is my ductwork not heating' is that there could be several common causes, such as a problem with the furnace, blocked or damaged ductwork, or issues with the thermostat.
-Symptoms may include uneven heating, cold spots in your home, or the furnace not turning on at all.
+The answer to 'why is my ductwork not heating' is that there could be several common causes, including a problem with the HVAC system, blockages in the ductwork, or issues with insulation.
+Some common symptoms include uneven heating, cold spots, or the system running constantly without reaching the desired temperature.
+Solutions may involve cleaning or repairing the ductwork, adjusting the HVAC system, or adding insulation.

 Sources